 If you need help loading your container, you can easily hire hourly moving help to take care of the heavy lifting — and even the packing and unpacking.
 The best part?
 You’ll only pay for the services you need.
 For example, you might want help loading the container, but once it’s delivered, you just want assistance with a few large pieces because you want to take your time sorting through and organizing everything else room by room.
 That’s okay.

-Full-service movers, on the other hand, take care of it all — sometimes including storage.
-For folks who want to be as hands-off with their moving process as possible and don’t mind shelling out some serious cash, hiring full-service movers that also offer storage may be an option.
+Full-service movers, on the other hand, take care of it all — sometimes including moving house to storage.
+For folks who want to be as hands-off as possible and don’t mind shelling out some serious cash, hiring full-service movers that also offer storage may be an option.

 Full-service movers will do everything for you: disassemble, load, drive, unload, reassemble, and take your leftover stuff to storage.
 You can even pay extra to have movers pack and unpack your boxes for you.
 Obviously, that sounds great.
 But there are some potential downsides to using their services.